WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 - Volunteer time!!

-- As we have just observed, variable allow us to store values.
+- As we have just observed, variables allow us to store values.

 - We created a <mark>string</mark> variable, and assigned it a value of "Hello World!".